Tesla and U.S. regulators strongly criticized over role of Autopilot in crash | MarketScreener

-NTSB board members questioned Tesla over the design of its semi-automated driving assistance system and condemned the National Highway Traffic Safety Administration (NHTSA) for a "hands-off approach" to regulating the increasingly popular systems.
+NTSB board members questioned Tesla's design of its semi-automated driving assistance system and condemned the National Highway Traffic Safety Administration (NHTSA) for a "hands-off approach" to regulating the increasingly popular systems.

+NHTSA has "taken a nonregulatory approach to automated vehicle safety" and should "complete a further evaluation of the Tesla Autopilot system to ensure the deployed technology does not pose an unreasonable safety risk," NTSB said.

-The board expressed growing frustration with the failure of U.S. regulators to take a more aggressive approach to overseeing driver assistance systems and also faulted Apple Inc and other smartphone makers for refusing to disable devices when users are driving.
+The board faulted Apple Inc and other smartphone makers for refusing to disable devices when users are driving.
+It also called on the U.S. Occupational Safety and Health Administration to use its authority to take action "against "employers who fail to address the hazards of distracted driving."

 The board's criticism posed a direct challenge to the auto industry?s efforts to profit from partially automated vehicles and the smartphone industry?s quest to keep user eyes on their devices.

-The NTSB can only make recommendations, while the NHTSA regulates U.S. vehicles.
-It has sent teams to investigate 14 Tesla crashes in which Autopilot is suspected of being in use.
+The NTSB can only make recommendations, while NHTSA regulates U.S. vehicles.
+NHTSA has sent teams to investigate 14 Tesla crashes in which Autopilot is suspected of being in use, but taken no action against the company.

-The California crash - involving a driver who was playing a game on his phone during the fatal trip - illustrates that "semi-autonomous vehicles can lead drivers to be complacent, highly complacent, about their systems, and it also points out that smartphones manipulating them, can be so addictive, that people aren't going to put them down," NTSB Chairman Robert Sumwalt said.
+Walter Huang, a 38-year-old Apple software engineer, was driving his Tesla Model X in 2018 in Autopilot mode at about 70 miles per hour (113 kph) when it crashed into a safety barrier.
+The NTSB said Huang had been using an iPhone and recovered logs showed a word-building game was active.

+The probable cause of Huang's crash was Autopilot steering the vehicle off the highway "due to system limitations, and the driver?s lack of response due to distraction likely from a cell phone game application and overreliance" on Autopilot, the NTSB said.
+Huang on prior trips had intervened when Autopilot steered the vehicle toward the same "highway gore" area.

-The NHTSA said it will carefully review the NTSB's report.
-The agency added that all commercial motor vehicles "require the human driver to be in control at all times, and all states hold the human driver responsible for vehicle operations."
+NHTSA said it will carefully review the NTSB's recommendations.
+The agency added that commercial motor vehicles "require the human driver to be in control at all times."

+Tesla drivers are able to avoid holding the steering wheel for extended periods while using Autopilot, but Tesla advises keeping hands on the wheel and paying attention.

-Sumwalt said Tesla had allowed drivers to remove their hands from the wheel for up to three minutes under certain conditions.
+Sumwalt said Tesla allowed drivers to remove their hands from the wheel for up to three minutes under certain conditions when using Autopilot.

 Regulators in Europe place limitations on Autopilot use and Tesla issues alerts there for hands-off driving within 15 seconds, the NTSB said.